huuff/exobrain/computer-technology/nexus/repository-partitioning.md

 format == "maven2" and path =^ "org/example"
 ```

-Which means, a maven artifact whose path starts with `org/example`. ==TODO: So far, this won't work==
+Which means, a maven artifact whose path starts with `org/example`.

 2. Create a privilege, that's associated to that content selector